hebermattos/cqrs-example/readme.md

 * Flexible Data Modeling: With SQL Server, data can be modeled flexibly, both in relational and NoSQL aspects, adapting to the specific requirements of each command in CQRS.

-* Security and Access Control: SQL Server offers advanced security features and access control, allowing for the implementation of granular permissions to ensure that only authorized users can execute write or read operations.
+* Security and Access Control: SQL Server offers advanced security features and access control, allowing for the implementation of granular permissions to ensure that only authorized users can execute write perations.